ashstrahle/RealtimePowerShellHTMLWindow/README.md

 ## Prerequisites

 * IIS must have Windows authentication enabled, and anonymous authenticated disabled.
 This is because SignalR is used to provide live feedback of the running script - as such, a SignalR group is created using the username associated with each session.
+If set correctly, you should see your username in the top right of the initial form.

 * PowerShell scripts must be non-interactive; there's no means to provide input back to powershell scripts once they're running.